r-ex/LegionPlus/README.md

 --export <path to rpak>
 Exports the specified rpak according to your saved configuration, unless load flags are provided

+----exportaudio <path to general.mbnk>
+Exports the Audio files

 --list <path to rpak>
 Produces a list of all exportable assets within the specified rpak
 ```